 We are currently in the process of significantly enhancing our information systems and have recently implemented a new enterprise resource planning (ERP) system and a new human capital management platform.
 The implementation of significant enhancements to information systems is frequently disruptive to the underlying business of an enterprise, which may especially be the case for us due to the size and complexity of our businesses.
 The implementation of significant enhancements to information systems is frequently disruptive to the underlying business of an enterprise, which may especially be the case for us due to the size and complexity of our businesses.
 The implementation process has required, and will continue to require, the investment of significant personnel and financial resources.
 We may not be able to successfully implement these enhancements to information systems without experiencing further delays, increased costs and other difficulties.
 Any disruptions relating to our systems enhancements, particularly any disruptions impacting our operations during the design or implementation periods, could adversely affect our ability to process customer orders, provide products and support to our customers, invoice and collect from our customers, fulfill contractual obligations, and otherwise run our business.
 Data integrity problems or other issues may also be discovered during or as a result of the implementation which, if not corrected, could impact our business or financial results.
-If we are unable to successfully design and implement our information system enhancements, our financial position, results of operations and cash flows could be negatively impacted.
-Additionally, if we do not effectively implement the information system enhancements as planned or the information systems do not operate as intended, the effectiveness of our internal control over financial reporting could be adversely affected or our ability to assess those controls adequately could be further delayed.
+If we are unable to successfully design and implement our information system enhancements as planned or the information systems do not operate as intended, the effectiveness of our internal control over financial reporting could be adversely affected or our ability to assess those controls adequately could be further delayed.